 When you sell your home, carving off a piece of that big check and handing it over to a real estate agent is an unpleasant moment.
 It’s hard to resist wondering whether you could have sold your home yourself and kept the agent’s commission.
-There is an alternative that lets you DIY – For Sale By Owner or FSBO, pronounced “Fizzbo.”)
-According to the National Association of Realtors, about 1 in 12 home sales are FSBO.
+There is an alternative that lets you DIY – For Sale By Owner or FSBO (pronounced “Fizzbo.”).
+According to the National Association of Realtors, about 7% home sales are FSBO.

-By cutting out the middleman, you avoid paying thousands of dollars to a selling agent.
+By cutting out the middleman and selling your house by owner, you avoid paying thousands of dollars to a selling agent.
 But selling your house yourself can cost you a lot of time and introduce new headaches and risks.
 And you might not save you as much money as you think.
 Here’s how to tell whether the FSBO path is right for you:

-The U.S. average commission in 2013 was 5.38%, according to the Los Angeles Times.
-So a seller with a $200,000 home would pay about $10,760 to real estate agents, typically split 50/50 between a buyer’s and seller’s agent.
+Average real estate commissions are usually between 5-6%.
+So a seller with a $200,000 home owing 6% commission would pay $12,000 to real estate agents, typically split 50/50 between a buyer’s and seller’s agent.
 “I support sellers who want to give it a go, because there’s real money on the table,” says New York-based real estate attorney Michael Moshan.